cecilitse/courses/README.md

 ## License

-Courses is released under the GPL License.
+Courses is released under two licenses: GPL License for sources and Creative Commons Attribution-ShareAlike License for content.